Like something straight out of the Jetsons, the futuristic CN Tower rises high above Toronto, dwarfing much of the city.

 High on the 54th floor of the Toronto-Dominion Centre, the super swanky Canoe is another option if you want to push the canoe out on something special.
 Try the Taste Acadia eight-course tasting menu, which pays tribute to one of the original colonies of New France — Acadia — which was established in the 1600s.
 Each dish has its origins in the foods eaten at that time.

-The giant Toronto Eaton Centre covers all the retail bases, including international labels and local designers.
+The giant Toronto Eaton Centre covers all retail bases.

-For the more adventurous, head out and explore some of the small neighbourhoods located around the city centre, each with its own distinct flavour and a unique dose of retail therapy to match.
-Kensington Market is one of the best, with an outdoor market of bookshops and offbeat boutiques.
+Adventurous shoppers should head out and explore some of the small neighbourhoods that surround the city centre.
+Each offers its own distinctive flavour and a unique dose of retail therapy to match.
+With its funky bookshops, offbeat boutiques and colourful buskers, Kensington Market is a fun option.

 One of the city’s newest luxury hotels (and tallest buildings), the Shangri-La Toronto is perfectly located for business or leisure stays.
-The guest rooms and suites average around 50sqm so there’s plenty of space.
-The 800-square-metre fitness centre is also suitably roomy.
-Two in-house restaurants are also worth checking out: Bosk, which offers Asian-inspired Canadian, and Momofuku Noodle Bar by NYC’s chef supremo David Chang.
+The guest rooms and suites average around 50-square-metres in size, so there’s plenty of space.
+The hotel’s in-house restaurant — Bosk — is well worth checking out during your stay.
+It offers Asian-inspired Canadian cuisine.

 Thompson Toronto is a boutique luxury option and A-list celebrity bolt-hole, located in the arty King West Village.
 There are 102 sleek guestrooms, with floor to ceiling windows and superb views of the city.